augustey/WebCheckers/docs/DesignDoc.md

 model holds information about the web application’s state and helps communicate that to the other tiers.

 Position holds location information, specifically a row and column location value.
 There are two types of Moves, JumpMove and SingleMove.
-Move contains two Position objects, a start Position and an end Position.
+Move contains two Position objects: a start Position and an end Position.
 A SingleMove does not extend the Move functionality, but is useful due to the possibility of JumpMoves.
 JumpMove extends the Move functionality by having another Position that represents the space that is being jumped over.